top of page

 Moreover, the Christian perspective acknowledges the fallibility of human perception.
 The Bible often highlights the limitations of human understanding and the notion that our perception may not encompass the entirety of reality.

-The Bible emphasizes the central role that Jesus plays in God's eternal plan.
+In addition, the Bible emphasizes the central role that Jesus plays in God's eternal plan.
 Jesus was destined "from the foundation of the world" to redeem the world from sin (1 Peter 1:20).
 Jesus demonstrated in many ways that he is divine, and possesses the same attributes as God.
-Therefore, the new scientific realization that we are living in a simulation ought to confirm our faith that God, who is outside of time, has given us the precious gift of salvation through His Son, as part of His eternal plan for this world.

 bottom of page